Kaljawabri/Kaljawabri/README.md

 ### **Additional Information**
 - Worked as part of the opening teams for Shake Shack, American Eagle, and IKEA.
+-
--Managed large teams and operational processes, ensuring excellence in customer service and cost management across various sectors including retail, F&B, and hospitality.
+- Managed large teams and operational processes, ensuring excellence in customer service and cost management across various sectors including retail, F&B, and hospitality.
 ---